stashconsulting/hashicorp-terraform-docker/README.md

 ### Usage

 Here is a simple example of `main.tf` file that build an image named `test:latest` based on the Dockerfile specification.
-When you use `null_resource` changing something to the command does not trigger the re-execution if the command worked and the first place.
-To solve this problem we have to change the identifier or change the image value.

 ```
 locals {